Sidney Crosby, Pittsburgh Penguins rally behind city in wake of synagogue attack

 And defenceman Justin Schultz tweeted that his thoughts and prayers were with everyone affected, adding: “Stay strong Pittsburgh.”

-The team announced on Sunday that it would cancel its annual Halloween-themed festivities at Tuesday’s game, instead opting to hold a collection to benefit the victims of the shooting.
+The team announced on Sunday that it would hold a blood drive on Monday from 9 a.m. to 3 p.m., and would cancel its annual Halloween-themed festivities at Tuesday’s game, instead opting to hold a collection to benefit the victims of the shooting.

 Canadian politicians and Jewish groups also expressed sympathy for the victims of the deadly attack.